Did you know that incorporating the schema markup for SEO gives your organization an opportunity to boost search visibility?

 Why is this important?
 Because with schema, both listings immediately stand out on the SERP and have the potential to attract a greater organic click-through rate.

-Since SEOs ask us about structured data – a lot – we've decided to create this short guide to show seoClarity’s recommendation in how and why to use semantic markup.
+Since SEOs ask us about structured data markups — a lot — we've decided to create this short guide to show seoClarity’s recommendation in how and why to use schema markup for your web pages.

 From this guide, you’ll learn:

-- What is schema, and its benefits for SEO
+- What is schema, and some of its benefits for SEO

 What is the Schema Markup in SEO?